dunglas/frankenphp/docs/production.md

 docker compose up -d --wait
 ```

-Your server is up and running, and a HTTPS certificate has been automatically generated for you.
+Your server is up and running, and an HTTPS certificate has been automatically generated for you.
 Go to `https://your-domain-name.example.com` and enjoy!

 > [!CAUTION]